 Your scratching post setup (with photos):

-Showing your landlord photos of your scratching post setup is a key strategy from our guide on protecting apartment furniture from feline damage [How to Stop Cat From Scratching Couch: A Proven 4-Step Guide] — because it transforms an abstract promise (“my cat won’t scratch your floors”) into a documented, specific management system.
+Showing your landlord photos of your scratching post setup makes the damage-prevention plan more credible.
+If scratching is already a problem, use our guide on how to stop a cat from scratching the couch before you submit a rental application. — because it transforms an abstract promise (“my cat won’t scratch your floors”) into a documented, specific management system.

 Nail trimming documentation: